marquach/DeepRegression/README.md

 An intercept-only, a linear model, an additive model, a structured model (combination of all mentioned before), a deep model and a semi-structured model were used as examples.

-All of them were build and fitted by deepregression with both engines  $\texttt{tensorflow}$ & $\texttt{torch}$ .
-The first three models and their combination were also build and fitted with [gamlss](https://www.gamlss.com) or with [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html), as the remaining ones can't be covered by [gamlss](https://www.gamlss.com) or by [mgcv](https://cran.r-project.org/web/packages/mgcv/index.html).

 # Outlook:

-  - implement torch-based alternatives to existing functions
-    - implement remaining layers/processors
-    - generic functions like plot, coef, predict, ...
-  - paste functions from `deepregression_functions.R` to correct place
-  - create more tests and showcases
-    - compare performance of both deepregression versions ($\texttt{tensorflow}$ & $\texttt{torch}$)

 # Installation (does not work because private)

 To install the package, use the following command: